libretro/docs/docs/library/beetle_psx_hw.md

 When using the run-ahead latency reduction feature, the "second instance" setting will break the hardware renderer.

+Hardware renderer currently has a number of issues with interlacing shaders and outputting on CRTs.
+Use the software renderer for the time being.

 A list of known emulation bugs when using the software renderer can be found here [https://forum.fobby.net/index.php?t=msg&th=1114&start=0&](https://forum.fobby.net/index.php?t=msg&th=1114&start=0&)

+Issue tracker for the hardware renderer can be found here [https://github.com/libretro/beetle-psx-libretro/issues](https://github.com/libretro/beetle-psx-libretro/issues)

 ## External Links